MechanicOfTheSequence/nosedocs-new/abe-now.md

 > the joy or satisfaction is, 100% of the time, about you having made a decision and then moving in the direction of that decision

-> noc, you convincing everyone else that yours is the right decision -- and that if they coose something else, theirs is the wrong decision.
+> not, you convincing everyone else that yours is the right decision -- and that if they choose something else, theirs is the wrong decision.

 just wanted to include this